-So to this, try updating your Roku Smartphone app to the latest version using the Play store or App store.
+So to solve this, You can update your Roku Smartphone app to the latest version using the Play Store or App Store.
 After updating, you still can’t find the headphone icon on the app, and this indicates that your Roku device doesn’t support Private listening from Smartphone.
 If this is the case, then you can only access private listening through your headphone jack-supported Roku remote.

 Private Listening is out of Sync

 While streaming on Private listening, sometimes users experience an audio lag or out-of-sync audio with video.
 This may happen due to the outdated Roku mobile app or any changes in the audio settings of private listening.
 To this,

 1: Open the App Store or Play Store on your smartphone.

 2: Now, type Roku on the search bar and search for the app.

 3: Select the app and click the Update button.